aimeecesler/password-generator/README.md

 -----

 ## Usage
 Edit using VSCode after [installation](#installation).
-HTML and CSS files are provided.
+HTML, JS and CSS files are provided.

 #### Javascript